jgosmann/adventures/content/posts/190316-pleisenspitze/index.md

 {{< rimg src="18.jpg" caption="The Pleisenhütte">}}

-Finally we reach the Pleisenhütte, a smallish cabin where we will stay for the night with a bunch of other snow shoe hikers and skiers.
+Finally, after 850 meters of elevation gain, we reach the Pleisenhütte, a smallish cabin where we will stay for the night with a bunch of other snow shoe hikers and skiers.
 Such cabins are pretty typical in the Alps.
 The comfort can vary quite a bit; in this case it is somewhat minimal as there is no running water (there might be in the summer).
 But we get a single room just for the five of our group while some of the other groups have to share rooms.
 It is also not uncommon to have communal bunks with twenty to thirty people in one big room in such a hut.

 We enjoy the last light of the day on the patio with some drinks.
-Which requires us to put on surprisingly many layers, given that we were hiking in T-Shirts, to not freeze.
+Which requires us to put on surprisingly many layers to prevent us from getting cold, given that we were hiking in T-Shirts.

 {{< rimg src="19.jpg" caption="View from the patio.">}}